biodash/biodash.github.io/content/codeclub-setup/index.md

   </details>

-### Run RStudio Server {#osc-run-rstudio}
+### Run RStudio Server from the OSC website {#osc-run-rstudio}

 [OSC OnDemand](https://ondemand.osc.edu/) lets you access OSC resources through your browser and run applications like RStudio.
 It has a separate access point, <https://class.osc.edu/>, for "classroom projects" such as this one.

-- To get started, go to <https://class.osc.edu/> and log in with your OSC username and password.
+1. To get started, go to <https://class.osc.edu/> and log in with your OSC username and password.

-- Then, click on `Apps` in the blue top bar, and select `RStudio Server: Form`:
+2. Click on `Apps` in the blue top bar, and select `RStudio Server: Form`, as shown below:

   {{< figure src="osc_rstudio-app.png" width="600px" caption="" >}}

-- Now, you're on a page from which you can launch an RStudio server that will run on an OSC cluster.
+3. Now, you're on a page from which you can launch an RStudio server that will run on an OSC cluster.
    As shown below, make sure that "Code Club" is selected under `Class Materials`, and change the select `Number of hours` to 2.
 Then click `Launch`.

    {{< figure src="osc_rstudio-form.png" width="500px" caption="" >}}

-- Now, you should see a box like this:
+4. You should see a box like this:

    {{< figure src="osc_queued.png" width="600px" caption="" >}}

-- Your job usually starts running within seconds, causing the color of the top bar to switch from blue ("Queued") to green ("Running"):
+5. Your job usually starts running within seconds, and the color of the top bar will then switch from blue ("Queued") to green ("Running"):

    {{< figure src="osc_running.png" width="600px" caption="" >}}

-- Click `Connect to RStudio Server` at the bottom of the box, and an RStudio Server instance will open.
+6. Click `Connect to RStudio Server` at the bottom of the box, and an RStudio Server instance will open.

-### Test whether you can load the *tidyverse*
+### Test whether you can load the *tidyverse* (optional)

-Several commonly used packages will be automatically available to you, and that should include the *tidyverse*.
+Several commonly used packages will be automatically available to you at OSC, and that should include the *tidyverse*.
-Test whether you can load the *tidyverse* by running `library(tidyverse)`, and checking whether you get output similar to what is shown below:
+Test whether you can load the *tidyverse* by running `library(tidyverse)`, and check whether you get output similar to what is shown below:

 ```r
 library(tidyverse)